-Kyoung-Han Kim, PhD, is a scientist and Director of the Cardiovascular and Metabolic Disease Laboratory at the University of Ottawa Heart Institute.
+Kyoung-Han Kim, PhD, is a scientist and Director of the Functional Genetics and Metabolism Laboratory at the University of Ottawa Heart Institute.
 He is also Assistant Professor in the Department of Cellular and Molecular Medicine at the University of Ottawa.